 DON'T FLICK IT!
 Cigarette Butt Litter Campaign

 The DON'T FLICK IT!
-Campaign is designed to bring awareness to those that 'flick' their cigarette butts, that they are in fact littering!
+Campaign is designed to bring awareness to those that 'flick' their cigarette butts, that they are in fact littering.
 This is no different than throwing a candy wrapper or piece of gum - cigarette butts are not biodegradable and are polluting our environment.
 The Great Canadian Shoreline Clean-up reports that cigarette butts and filters are the number one litter items polluting our shorelines and waterways.
 In 2012 over 400,000 cigarette butts were collected as part of the annual Shoreline Clean-up.

-The Campaign key messages are:
+The key messages of the campaign are: